 Traumatic Dental Injury

-Injury to the face or mouth can cause serious problems for your teeth.
+Injury to the face or mouth can cause severe problems for your teeth.
 Teeth can become dislodged or loose, pushed back into their sockets, or they can be completely knocked out.
-If this happens, endodontist in Arvada Dr. Paguio can help stabilize the tooth, get it back into its socket properly, and restore function.
+If this happens, our endodontist in Denver, Dr. Paguio, can help stabilize the tooth, get it back into its socket correctly, and restore function.

-If your tooth is knocked out, it is important that you seek treatment immediately.
-Keep the tooth moist and place it back in the socket, if you can.
+If your tooth is knocked out, you must seek treatment immediately.
+Keep the tooth moist and place it back in the socket.
 If you cannot replace it, put it in a glass of milk or water (add a pinch of salt to the water).
 Once you’re in the office, Dr. Paguio will examine the tooth’s root structure and may recommend an immediate root canal to save your natural tooth.

 Patient Forms